pmarbaix/embers-db-analysis-figures/README.md

 ## Basic use

-- Create a python virtual environment
+- We suggest creating a python (3.11 or 3.12) virtual environment and activating it.

 - Get the project files, either
    - from Zenodo.
 The access is restricted until ([Marbaix et al. 2024b](#2)) is published or at least